-Public Hearing and Consideration of Selection of a Locally Preferred Alternative for the Potomac Yard Metrorail Station.
+Consideration of a Resolution to Adopt a Locally Preferred Alternative for the Potomac Yard Metrorail Station.
+[ROLL-CALL VOTE]

-ISSUE: Public Hearing and Selection of a Locally Preferred Alternative for the Potomac Yard Metrorail Station.
+ISSUE: Consideration of a Resolution to Adopt a Locally Preferred Alternative for the Potomac Yard Metrorail Station.

-RECOMMENDATION: That City Council hold a Public Hearing on the Locally Preferred Alternative (LPA) for the Potomac Yard Metrorail Station on May 16, 2015, and at the planned Special City Council Meeting on May 20, 2015:
+RECOMMENDATION: That City Council Adapt the Resolution of the Locally Preferred Alternative (LPA) for the Potomac Yard Metrorail Station to:

-- (1) Designate Alternative B as the LPA for the Potomac Yard Metrorail Station to best support the smart-growth high-density mix of uses envisioned for Potomac Yard, to support the adjacent communities, to maximize Metrorail ridership and to realize the projected transportation, economic development, and fiscal benefits; - (2) Designate Option 2 for construction access; - (3) Adopt the proposed mitigation framework in regard to the National Park Service-administered George Washington Memorial Parkway (GWMP) (see Attachment 1, Table 2 and Appendix B), and authorize the City Manager to negotiate a Net Benefits Agreement with National Park Service (NPS), subject to City Council approval; - (4) Authorize the Environmental Impact Statement (EIS) process to proceed to the Final EIS stage; - (5) Authorize an amendment to the City's agreement with the Washington Metropolitan Area Transit

-Authority (WMATA) to authorize and fund the design-build contractor selection process through the next phase of this project; and
+- (1) Designate Alternative B as the LPA for the Potomac Yard Metrorail Station to best support the smart-growth high-density mix of uses envisioned for Potomac Yard, to support the adjacent communities, to maximize Metrorail ridership and to realize the projected transportation, economic development, and fiscal benefits; - (2) Designate Option 2 for construction access; - (3) Adopt the proposed mitigation framework in regard to the National Park Service-administered George Washington Memorial Parkway (GWMP) (see Attachment 1, Table 2 and Appendix B), and authorize the City Manager to negotiate a Net Benefits Agreement with National Park Service (NPS), subject to City Council approval; - (4) Authorize the Environmental Impact Statement (EIS) process to proceed to the Final EIS stage; - (5) Authorize an amendment to the City's agreement with the Washington Metropolitan Area Transit Authority (WMATA) to authorize and fund the design-build contractor selection process through the next phase of this project; and